-This post is sponsored by Premier Protein, but my opinions and crazy schedule are all my own!
+This post is sponsored by Premier Protein, but my opinions, health and fitness hacks, and crazy schedule are all my own!

 We’re at that point in January when people start to slip a little bit with goals, particularly health goals.
 I don’t think it’s ever intentional, life just gets busy and a lack of time typically gets in the way.
 With how busy lives are it’s just so easy to skip the one workout, to run out of meal-prep time, or to have a moment of weakness and indulge in something.
 I’m all about balance and I think it’s okay to miss here or there, but I’ve also learned from personal experience that finding ways to roll with time constraints and stay healthy can make all the difference in staying on track and keeping health and health-related goals in check.

 I’ve found five hacks I use when I’m short on time to fit in a healthy lifestyle even in the craziest of weeks so I stay in shape and eat fairly healthy.